Amazon FBA The Truth: My Honest Experience & Real Costs

 NEGOTIATIONS WITH MANUFACTURERS

-And not only that, but when you don’t trust the seller, you start talking to several sellers at the same time, which increases the madness and I even got directly involved.
+And not only that, but when you don’t trust the seller, you start talking to several sellers at the same time, which increases the madness, and I even got directly involved.

 LISTING AND CONTENT A+

 On Fiverr, I hired up to 5 different people.
 The first person missed the deadline by a week and sent me very low-quality photos.
 I had to look for another person.
 Another week was wasted, and the photos they sent were terrible.
 I then found someone else and asked them to send me the photos one by one as they finished them, to avoid wasting more time.
-It took another month until I finally received the photos, which were not great but at least acceptable.
+It took another month until I finally received the photos, which weren’t great but at least acceptable.
 I spent an additional $150 for these photos.

 MANUFACTURING AND INSPECTION